bweave/bweave.github.io/_posts/2021-05-15-activerecord-observer.md

 end
 ```

-As you might've guessed, the class to observe is inferred, so in the case where it can't be inferred, or multiple class should be watched, do this.
+As you might've guessed, the class to observe is inferred, so in the case where it can't be inferred, or multiple classes should be watched, do this.

 ```ruby
 class AuditObserver < ActiveRecord::Observer